sauravRajput90/MAINFLOW-task-3/README.md

 ## Basic Plot Types
 Matplotlib supports a variety of plot types to suit different data characteristics:Matplotlib supports a variety of plot types to suit different data characteristics--

-Line plots: Interconnect the points with lines which may be used for a time series data or trends that are continuous.
+-__Line plots__: Interconnect the points with lines which may be used for a time series data or trends that are continuous.
-Scatter plots: Show data points as points, which are suitable to examine interactions of variables.
+-__Scatter plots__: Show data points as points, which are suitable to examine interactions of variables.
-Bar charts: Apply to show the categorical data as rectangular bars which are helpful in comparisons.
+-__Bar charts__: Apply to show the categorical data as rectangular bars which are helpful in comparisons.
-Histograms: display the graphical representation of numerical data in terms of the frequency of the data points in certain ranges of values.
+-__Histograms__: display the graphical representation of numerical data in terms of the frequency of the data points in certain ranges of values.
-Pie charts: Show actual size of a whole, applicable to categoric data.
+-__Pie charts__: Show actual size of a whole, applicable to categoric data.
-Box plots: Averaging consists in using averages, medians, quartiles, and implementing measures to minimize or exclude extremes if any.
+-__Box plots__: Averaging consists in using averages, medians, quartiles, and implementing measures to minimize or exclude extremes if any.

+## Customization
+Matplotlib offers extensive customization options:

+-__Line styles, colors, and markers__: Control the appearance of lines and markers.
+-__Axes labels and titles__: Add informative labels and titles to plots.
+-__Grids__: Display gridlines for better readability.
+-__Legends__: Explain the meaning of different plot elements.
+-__Annotations__: Add text or arrows to highlight specific points.